laravel-workflow/laravel-workflow.github.io/docs/testing.md

 ## Workflows

-You can execute workflows synchronously in your test environment and mock activities to define expected behaviors and outputs without running the actual implementations.
+You can execute workflows synchronously in your test environment and mock activities and child workflows to define expected behaviors and outputs without running the actual implementations.

 ```
 use Workflow\ActivityStub;